ivanvanderbyl/influx-design/six-pager.md

 Aggregations such as min, max, count and sum should 100% accurate.
 Examples include:

-- min response time = 2,051 ms
+- **min** response time = 2,051 ms
-- max concurrency = 1,000 users
+- **max** concurrency = 1,000 users
-- count passed = 4,069 transactions
+- **count** passed = 4,069 transactions
-- sum network = 492,092 bytes received
+- **sum** network = 492,092 bytes received

-These aggregations will occur on Grid Nodes via Kapacitor and be accurately written into InfluxDB.

-Aggregations such as the mean will include standard error (standard deviation of its sampling distribution), and further aggregations of the same measurements will decrease accuracy and precision of results.
+Aggregations such as the **mean** will include standard error (standard deviation of its sampling distribution), and further aggregations of the same measurements will decrease accuracy and precision of results.

-To assist with this, we will write higher precision aggregates for new data (e.g. 1s resolution for last 30 days) and move to lower precision aggregates for older data (e.g.15s resolution greater than 12 months).
-For aggregates such as mean we will also write standard deviation.
+To mitigate this, we will:

+-  write **stddev** with the mean
+-  write higher precision resolution (1s) for recent floods

 Examples include:

-- mean response time = 2,324 ms over 1s period
+- **mean** response time = 2,324 ms over 1s period
-- stddev response time = 2,324 ms over 1s period
+- **stddev** response time = 2,324 ms over 1s period

-Aggregations such as histograms will approximate the cumulative distribution of a data set by counting data frequencies for a list of bins.
+Aggregations such as **histograms** will approximate the cumulative distribution of a data set by counting data frequencies for a list of bins.

-Aggregations such as quantiles will write records from an input table with _values that fall within a specified quantile (e.g. 0.95) using the `estimate_tdigest` to output non-null records with values that fall within the specified quantile.
+Aggregations such as **quantiles** will write records with values that fall within a specified quantile (e.g. 0.95) using the `estimate_tdigest` to output non-null values that fall within the specified quantile.

 ## Minimise responsibility of the tool

-We want to minimise the responsibility of tool e.g. JMeter in terms of aggregation and labelling so that it emits the minimum amount of data needed to be consumed by Flood.
+We want to minimise responsibility of the tool plugins (e.g. JMeter) in terms of aggregation (and tagging) so that it emits the minimum amount of data needed to be consumed by Kapacitor.

-Ideally the tool should emit 'common' measurements such as response time, concurrency, passed, failed and traces.
-Measurements are typically emitted at the test step level, with the exception of concurrency, which is emitted at the test case level.
+The tool will emit measurements such as response time, concurrency, passed, failed and objects (traces).
+Measurements will be emitted at the test step level, with the exception of concurrency, which is emitted at the test case level.

-The tool should not be concerned with other tag sets related to operation of the tool itself.
-This is the responsibility of the aggregation point, typically the grid node.
+The tool should not be concerned with other tags or fields related to operation of the Grid Node itself.
+This will be the responsibility of the Grid Node (Kapacitor).

 ### Provide alternative ways to emit data

-We want to provide alternative options for the tool to emit data, aside from the current UDP streams, to increase the options available to customers for emitting data.
-For example, uploading a test result as a file or the ability read a file descriptor streams (stdin, stdout, stderr).
+We want to provide alternative ways for the tool to emit data, aside from the current UDP streams.
+This will make it easier for future tools to be integrated with Grid Nodes.
+For example, uploading a result file or reading from a file descriptor / stream (stdin, stdout).

 ## Defined series

-Measurements are produced by the tool (JMeter, Gatling, Element etc), aggregated by the node (Kapacitor) and then written via a pipe line (Drain, Pipe) to the time series database (InfluxDB).

-Measurements are scoped to the individual test step / transaction level, and also at the test case level for any grid node.
-Series are the collection of data in the InfluxDB that share a measurement, tag set, and retention policy.
+Series are the collection of data in InfluxDB that share a measurement, tag set, and retention policy.

-Series cardinality are the number of unique database, measurement, tag set, and field key combinations in InfluxDB.

 Defined series are as follows:

-### Test step series
+### Test step originated series

 - **response_time**: mean of elapsed time
   - tags:
-    - label_id: _string_ sequential label ID of step
+    - label: _string_ sequential label ID of step
-    - type: _string_ step,stepWithThinkTime, network, timeToFirstInteractive, timeToFirstByte
+    - type: _string_ step, [stepWithThinkTime, network, timeToFirstByte, timeToFirstInteractive]
   - fields:
     - value: _float_ time in milliseconds
 - **passed**: count of passed